RunestoneInteractive/thinkcspy/_sources/PythonTurtle/OurFirstTurtleProgram.rst

-Here are a couple of things you'll need to understand about this program.
+Here are few key points about this program.

 The first line tells Python to load a **module** named ``turtle``.
 That module brings us two new types that we can use: the ``Turtle`` type, and the ``Screen`` type.
 The dot notation ``turtle.Turtle`` means *"The Turtle type that is defined within the turtle module"*.
 (Remember that Python is case sensitive, so the module name, ``turtle``, with a lowercase "t", is different from the type ``Turtle`` because of the uppercase "T".)